 Most surround systems have the option to enable Dynamic Range Compression (DRC).
 This is an optional feature of both Dolby Digital and DTS, and reduces the volume differences between the loudest and most silent sounds.
 It is useful if you want to play a movie late at night and don't want to wake up your neighbours but still hear silent parts, or if you're playing it in a noisy environment that drowns out silent sounds.
 In the HDAR, DRC is not enabled and there is no way to enable it, as far as I know.
 So you'll always have the full-range ‘cinema sound’ experience, but some people may be put off by the lack of DRC, so keep this in mind if you plan to buy it.

-So my initial conclusion is, if you're looking for a reasonably cheap and small 5.1 decoder with many input options, this is ideal.
+My initial conclusion is: if you're looking for a reasonably cheap and small 5.1 decoder with many input options, this is ideal.
 But, if you want to have perfect sound, you may want to read further.

 Lousy components, especially decoupling capacitors, seem to be a recurring theme in Chinese gadgets.
 Another one is lack of electrostatic shielding.
 The Chinese have the tendency to put electronics into metal casings with no connection between the circuit's ground and the casing.
 The effect is that the casing acts as a large antenna that catches all the interference around it, and re-transmits it to the circuits inside it.
 The HDAR is no different: the all-metal casing is not grounded.
 However, the circuit board itself is well-designed with ground planes everywhere, so it is kind of shielded by itself.
 Nevertheless, it is possible that if you're going to use it in a room with lots of sources of radio frequency interference (RFI), the decoder will go on strike.